MaeMilc/EPFL_Deep-Learning-Project_Hate-Speech/README.md

 **Argument 3: mode** It can either be *train* or *eval*.
 The choice depends on whether one wants to run the whole training process with a subsequent evaluation run or evaluation on a pertrained model only.

+**Argument 4: recording** It can either be *True* or any other string argument which logically evaluates to *False*.
+This argument is only useful when trying to run the training and or evaluation procedure on a subset of batches which was mainly used to record the screencasts for the submission of our project.

 ### Sample usage

-If one wants to run training on the roberta model with a custom classifier on the English base corpus, one would have to invoke the program as follows:
+If one wants to run training on the roberta model with a custom classifier on the entire English base corpus, one would have to invoke the program as follows:

 ```
-python3 call_interface.py "custom" "english" "train"
+python3 call_interface.py "custom" "english" "train" "False"
 ```
-The code for launching the pretrained version of the same model in evaluation only mode would be:
+The code for launching the pretrained version of the same model in evaluation only mode on a subset of batches would be:
 ```
-python3 call_interface.py "custom" "english" "eval"
+python3 call_interface.py "custom" "english" "eval" "True"
 ```

 ## Getting started